neelkamath/omni-chat-backend/docs/api.md

 ```

+If the user is unauthorized, the server will respond with an HTTP status code of 401.

 ### `Subscription`s

 Each `Subscription` has its own endpoint.
 The endpoint is the operation's name styled using kebab-case (e.g., the endpoint for `Subscription.messageUpdates` is `/message-updates`). `Subscription`s use WebSockets with a ping period of 60 seconds, and a timeout of 15 seconds.
 Since WebSockets can't transfer JSON directly, the GraphQL documents, which are in JSON, are serialized as text when being sent or received.

 It takes a small amount of time for the WebSocket connection to be created.
 After the connection has been created, it takes a small amount of time for the `Subscription` to be created.
 Although these delays may be imperceptible to humans, it's possible that an event, such as a newly created chat message, was sent during one of these delays.
 For example, if you were opening a user's chat, you might be tempted to first `Query` the previous messages, and then create a `Subscription` to receive new messages.
 However, this might cause a message another user sent in the chat to be lost during one of the aforementioned delays.
-Therefore, you should first create the `Subscription` (i.e., await the WebSocket connection to be created), await the `CreatedSubscription` event, and then `Query` for older data if required.
+Therefore, you should first create the `Subscription` (i.e., await the WebSocket connection to be created), await the `CreatedSubscription` event, and then `Query` for older db if required.

 The server only accepts the first event you send it (i.e., the GraphQL document you send when you first open the connection).
 Any further events you send to the server will be ignored.

-An example of using a `Subscription` is shown below using `Subscription.messageUpdates`.
+Here's an example of a `Subscription` using `Subscription.messageUpdates`:
 1. Open the WebSocket connection.
-Here's an example WebSocket handshake request.
+Note that if you supply an invalid access token, the connection will not be opened.
+Here's an example WebSocket handshake request:

     ```http request
     GET http://localhost:80/message-updates HTTP/1.1